 Support comes back with one question: “How many partitions did you reassign?”
 Well, you just ran the same command as you did in staging, so why should that matter?
 Frantically, you check the JSON from the partition reassignment tool and do some grep-fu to figure out how many partitions you just reassigned.
 2,500?
 That can’t be right.
 How many moved in the stage cluster?
 48. Support advises you to stay the course and let the reassignment finish.
 After that, everything will work just fine, but it’s going to take a few hours.
 You sigh and go grab another cup of coffee.
 You are going to need it.

 Moral: Know how much data you are moving before you move it.
 Don’t just copy commands.
 Alternatively, use Confluent auto data balancer to help you move data around the cluster more safely!

-If you want to avoid these and other challenges faced when operating Kafka in your organization, consider a subscription to Confluent Enterprise.
+If you want to avoid these and other challenges faced when operating Kafka in your organization, consider a subscription to Confluent Platform.
 This subscription gives you access to the engineers and operations teams who can keep your Kafka systems running smoothly.